 What also made Sam unique was his inability to backdown to the highest offices in the government.
 Sam created a point of great turmoil by discovering and confronting repeated MACV intelligence failures.
 His analysis was not supported by CIA Director Richard Helms.
 Nobody wants to make their boss look bad.

 Yet when confronted with the aftermath of Tet, MACV revealed an attitude equal to French military officers Christian de Castries, René Cogny and Pierre Langlais at Dien Bien Phu.
-They ignored very accurate French intelligence regarding the buildup of cannon fire in the surrounding hills prior to the assault.
+They ignored very accurate French intelligence which documented via radio intercepts the buildup of cannons in the surrounding hills.

-Sam worked long hours within CIA headquarters and traveling to Vietnam (at the cost of his marriage) to author an accurate report of the Viet Cong Order of Battle.
+Sam worked long hours within CIA headquarters and traveling to Vietnam (at the cost of his marriage) to author an exact report of the Viet Cong Order of Battle.

 Sam was able to collaborate across CIA and MACV intelligence teams to data mine captured documents.
-Those revealed more accurate numbers of their enemy and details to their organizational structure.
+Those revealed more exact numbers of their enemy and details to their organizational structure.